DeniseWorthen/UFS_UTILS/sorc/cpld_gridgen.fd/docs/user_guide.md

      iVertCt(4) = (/0, -1, -1,  0/)
      jVertCt(4) = (/0,  0, -1, -1/)

-Careful examination of the remaining stagger locations lead to similar definitions for the i,j offsets required to extract the vertices, all of which can be defined in terms of the ``iVertCt`` and ``jVertCt`` values
+Careful examination of the remaining stagger locations lead to similar definitions for the i,j offsets required to extract the vertices, all of which can be defined in terms of the ``iVertCt`` and ``jVertCt`` values.

-Special treatment is require at the bottom of the grid, where the verticies of the ``Ct`` and ``Cu`` grid must be set manually (note, these points are on land.)
-The top of the grid also requires special treatment because the required verticies are located across the tripole seam.
+Special treatment is require at the bottom of the grid, where the vertices of the ``Ct`` and ``Cu`` grid must be set manually (note, these points are on land.)
+The top of the grid also requires special treatment because the required vertices are located across the tripole seam.
 This is accomplished by creating 1-d arrays which hold the ``Ct`` and ``Cu`` grid point locations across the matched seam.

 ## Generating the grid files